Set up MyAgens in five minutes

 - Windows: see Install on Windows.

-On every platform the installer does the mechanical part in the terminal, then finishes on a guided setup page in your browser (the step-by-step shows every screen); a terminal-only wizard covers headless boxes and SSH.
+On every platform the installer does the mechanical part in the terminal, then finishes on a guided setup page in your browser (the step-by-step shows every screen); a terminal-only wizard covers headless machines and SSH.
 Either way it installs the dependencies, configures your bot and Claude, and can run MyAgens as a background service.

 2. Open the web panel

 The browser setup finishes signed in to the panel.
 The terminal wizard prints a local panel URL and a one-click login link at the end instead.
 Either way you land on your fleet, its memory, and the activity log.
+See Open the web panel for what it does and how to reach it from your phone.

-3. Connect Telegram
+Telegram

 Setup connects two things: a bot token from @BotFather and your Telegram user ID.
 The user ID is your access barrier: MyAgens only takes orders from the IDs on the allow-list and silently ignores everyone else.
-The browser setup detects your ID when you press START in the bot's chat and confirms with a ✅ message; the terminal wizard asks for it instead (how to find it).
+The browser setup detects your ID when you press START in the bot's chat and confirms with a checkmark message; the terminal wizard asks for it instead (how to find it).
 Create the bot in How to create your first Telegram bot with BotFather; BotFather's Mini App makes it a one-minute form, and while you are there you can turn on Restrict bot usage so Telegram itself blocks everyone but you.

 4. Send your first command